How to Start a Successful Drop Shipping Business Using Shopify Online Store

 You can increase sales by getting visitors to become customers.
 Try using discount code so they can purchase your products at lowered prices.

 On the sidebar menu, go to Discounts and click on “Add Discount.”
 Fill out the details as seen on the screen above.
 Make sure to edit the Conditions and Usage limits according to your intended settings so that customers won’t misuse or overuse your discount code.

 Once you have created your discount code, you need to promote it on your online shop so that people will use it for their transactions.
 Below are ways that you can do this:

 - Promote on social media – Share the code on Facebook, Twitter, and other social media channels.

 - Write a blog post – Publish posts on your blog section that explains in detail your discount code and how to use it.
 You can then share the post on social media instead of directly sharing the code there to drive more traffic to your blog.

-Step #9: Setting up customer support
+Step #9: Setup customer support

 To solve this, you need you to provide better lines of communication from your Shopify site with your customers.
-One of the best tools that offer the complete package is ZenDesk.
+One of the best tools that can offer the complete package is ZenDesk.

 You can set up ZenDesk to cover the following aspects of your Shopify store’s customer support: